AndersPeh/StudentConnect/README.md

 ## Connecting Students Across Campuses

-**StudentConnect** is a personal project born from a passion for learning React and .NET, and a desire to solve a real-world problem for students.
-This social media application aims to be a dedicated platform for students from diverse universities to connect, collaborate, and interact.
+**StudentConnect** is born after I identified a lack of a centralised platform for 1.6 million university students in Australia to connect across universities.
+I am currently developing a full-stack application using React and .NET to address the need.
+This application aims to be a dedicated platform for students from diverse universities to connect, collaborate, and interact.

 ### The Challenge for Students Today